House of the Long Shadows

-House of the Long Shadows is a 1983 British comedy horror film directed by Pete Walker.
-It is notable because four iconic horror film stars (Vincent Price, Christopher Lee, Peter Cushing and John Carradine) are together in one feature.
+House of the Long Shadows is a 1983 British horror film directed by Pete Walker.
+It is notable for featuring four iconic horror film stars (Vincent Price, Christopher Lee, Peter Cushing and John Carradine) together for the first and only time.
 The screenplay by Michael Armstrong is based on the 1913 novel Seven Keys to Baldpate by Earl Derr Biggers, which was also adapted into a famous play that gave birth in turn to several films.

-Plot summary
+Plot

-Kenneth Magee (Desi Arnaz, Jr.), a young writer, bets his publisher (Richard Todd) $20,000 that he can write a novel of the caliber of Wuthering Heights in 24 hours.
+Kenneth Magee, a young writer, bets his publisher $20,000 that he can write a novel of the calibre of Wuthering Heights in 24 hours.
 To get in the mood for the undertaking, he goes to a deserted Welsh manor.
 Upon his arrival, however, Magee discovers that Bllyddpaetwr Manor is not as empty as he was told.
-Still there are Lord Grisbane (Carradine) and his daughter, Victoria (Sheila Keith), who have been maintaining the mansion on their own.
-As the stormy night progresses, more people come to the mansion, including Lord Grisbane's sons Lionel (Price) and Sebastian (Cushing), Magee's publisher's secretary, Mary Norton (Julie Peasgood), and Corrigan (Lee), a potential buyer of the property.
+Still there are Lord Elijah Grisbane and his daughter, Victoria, who have been maintaining the mansion on their own.
+As the stormy night progresses, more people come to the mansion, including Lord Grisbane's sons Lionel and Sebastian, Magee's publisher's secretary, Mary Norton, and Corrigan, a potential buyer of the property.

 After much coaxing, the Grisbanes reveal that they are here to release their brother, Roderick, who was imprisoned in his room for 40 years because he seduced a village girl when he was 14 and killed her when he found out she was pregnant.
 When they go to release him, they find the room empty and conclude that he broke out recently by breaking the bars in front of the window.
 Moments later, Lord Grisbane has a fatal heart attack.
 As Magee talks about getting the police, screams are heard and they find Victoria strangled to death.
-When Corrigan, Magee, and Mary decide to leave, they discover all of their cars have slashed tires.
-Soon, Diana (Louise English) and Andrew (Richard Hunter), a young couple who Magee met at the train station, arrive seeking shelter from the storm.
-They are soon killed when Diane washes her face with water that has been replaced by acid and Andrew drinks poisoned punch.
+When Corrigan, Magee, and Mary decide to leave, they discover all of their cars have slashed tyres.
+Soon, Diana and Andrew Caulder, a young couple who Magee met at the railway station, arrive seeking shelter from the storm.
+They are soon killed when Diana washes her face with water that has been replaced by acid and Andrew drinks poisoned punch.
 The remaining five decide to find Roderick and kill him before he kills them.